-Our roasted summer squash and zucchini recipe is a healthy side dish and an easy way to incorporate vegetables at the dinner table without sacrificing flavor.
+Our roasted summer squash and zucchini recipe is an easy side dish and a good way to incorporate healthy vegetables at the dinner table without sacrificing flavor.

 We grabbed fresh summer squash from Kent Meadows Farm, a small, local, family-owned farm in our community.
 They have a produce stand that we love to visit, stocked with a bunch of fresh fruit and vegetables.
 It got us thinking about all the great ways to incorporate healthy recipes into our soul food dishes!

-Healthier versions of soul food recipes is all about lighter cooking like steaming, grilling, or roasting, and using healthier fats like olive oil.
+Healthy soul food is all about lighter cooking methods like steaming, grilling, or roasting, and using healthier fats like olive oil.
 With mindful preparation, soul food can include many nutritious and good-for-you vegetable dishes like this roasted squash.

-Summer squash is a type of squash that is harvested while immature and has tender, edible rinds.
+Summer squash is a type of squash that is harvested while immature and has tender, edible rinds (the outer part / skin).
 In addition to yellow squash, zucchini is also a type of summer squash.
 They are typically available in summer and are used in various dishes such as frying (think zucchini fries or zucchini chips), grilling, sautéing, and roasting.

 - Fresh Yellow Summer Squash: When cut into half-moons, it cooks quickly and evenly.